 When you as a leader realize the importance of connecting with your employees, you’ll reap the benefits of a dedicated, long-term team.
 Also, if you have the means to do so, offer bonuses and incentives for top performance and consider offering perks that will motivate them to perform their best.

-There are obviously more things that affect the success of your business, but we narrowed it down to these three tips.
+There are obviously more things that affect the success of your business, but here we've narrowed it down to these three tips.
 Keep in mind that just like anything else you do, you have to give your best in order to see the best results.
 These tips can help you achieve that and help you make sure your cleaning business is a success.

 CleanTelligent Software offers many solutions to help cleaning businesses be successful, such as coaching, mobile inspections, and work orders.
 Learn about our cleaning business software on our solutions page!